drolbr/overpass-doc/en/analysis/museum.md

 The advantage of the timestamp paradigm is that it is conceptually simple:
-You see the geometry of ways (and state of relation members) in a then consistent combination, nonwithstanding whether asynchronous changes mean that a different geomtry applies to the same way version at a different point in time.
+You see the geometry of ways (and state of relation members) in a then consistent combination, nonwithstanding whether asynchronous changes mean that a different geometry applies to the same way version at a different point in time.

 The data of the timestamp when a mapper has started a changeset is what they have started working on.
 The data of the timestamp when a mapper has finished a changeset usually is what they have deemed complete,